aeron1020/DjangoReactFullStackBlogApp/README.md

 ## Usage

 1. Navigate to the application in your web browser.
-2. Register or log in to access all features especially writing blogs.
+2. Register or log in to access all features, especially writing blogs.
 3. Explore posts, like, comment, and manage your content.

 ## File Descriptions